[keith-snook.info]

 ~ Plotting Characteristic curves using Tektronix 576 Curve Tracer ~

-With an expanded scale and 0.5V steps in –Vg this area of the curves now looks 'more linear' than the Mullard curves shown at the top of this page but the parameters µ gm and ra still vary greatly across this reduced area and It should be clear that a slight deviation from an optimum operating point will give less than optimum results and distortion will change with signal level and d.c. conditions and also small changes in the heater voltage
+With an expanded scale and 0.5V steps in –Vg this area of the curves now looks more linear than the Mullard curves shown at the top of this page but the parameters µ gm and ra still vary greatly across this reduced area and It should be clear that a slight deviation from an optimum operating point will give less than optimum results and the distortion will change with signal level and d.c. conditions and changes in the heater voltage

-The 'curve' initially looks like a flat line along the bottom of the display until the x scale is decreased to 100µV/div but even then does not look suitable for use as an amplifier because in practice the 27kΩ resistor would 'self bias' the valve to almost 'cut off' unless the grid is raised +ve ~ Using the TEK–576 the effect of the grid being made +ve can be simulated using the step offset control which can be set to a maximum of ±10x the step voltage ~ here the steps are 2V allowing a +20V offset
+The curve looked like a flat line at the bottom of the display until the x scale was made 100µA/div but even then did not look suitable for use as an amplifier because in practice the 27kΩ resistor 'self biased' the valve to almost 'cut off' unless the grid is raised +ve ~ Using the TEK–576 the effect of the grid being made +ve can be simulated using the step offset control which can be set to a maximum of ±10x the step voltage ~ here the steps are 2V allowing a +20V offset

-The load–line for an anode load of 100kΩ (used in the Amplifier/Buffer article) and a 180V supply is drawn onto the curve in the usual way between the points I=0V where V=180V and V=0V where I=180V/100kΩ =1.8mA ~ Unlike normal triode curves the position of the load–line along the Va axis is not critical for a.c. amplification due to the regular spacing and slope of the Vg steps
+The load–line for an anode load of 100kΩ [used in the Amplifier/Buffer article] and a 180V supply is drawn onto the curve in the usual way between the points I=0V when V=180V and V=0V when I=180V/100kΩ =1.8mA ~ Unlike normal triode curves the position of the load–line along the Va axis is not so critical for a.c. amplification due to the regular spacing and slope of the Vg steps

-Using this (used but okay) ECC81 the amplifier gain calculated where the load-line crosses V=2V and V=20V is about V=58V/V=18V giving a gain of 3.22x ~ Due to the regular spacing of the Vg steps the operating point can be positioned almost anywhere along the load–line without a change of gain so an optimum point can be chosen for large signals and/or lowest distortion
+Using this [used old] ECC81 the amplifier gain calculated where the load-line crosses Vg=2V and Vg=20V is about V=58V/V=18V giving a gain of 3.22x [100kΩ/27kΩ =3.7x] ~ Due to the regular spacing of the Vg steps the operating point can be positioned almost anywhere along the load–line without a change of gain so an optimum point can be

-From the ECC82 curves with R=27kΩ shown on the left the gm is again about 35µA/V but the slope of the Vg steps is steeper because ra has only been increased to ra'≈460kΩ ~ The gain calculated from the load–line is V=52V/V=18V =2.89x or 9.2dB which correlates well with gmxRa' and measured results
+From the ECC82 curves with R=27kΩ shown on the left the gm is again about 35µA/V but the slope of the Vg steps is steeper because ra has only been increased to ra'≈ 460kΩ ~ The gain calculated from the load–line is V=52V/V=18V =2.89x or 9.2dB which correlates well with gmxRa' and measured the results

 From the ECC83 curves with R=27kΩ shown on the right the gm is once again about 35µA/V but the slope of the Vg steps is less because ra has been increased to ra' ≈2.8MΩ